-I had been used to a right-angle finderscope, on the 8” SkyWatcher FlexTube dobs used at the Observatory I volunteer at.
-Going to a straight-thru upside-down image was annoying, as you have to crane your head back to some weird angles to look through it, especially when pointing high up.
+I was used to a right-angle finderscope, on the 8” SkyWatcher FlexTube dobs used at the Observatory I volunteer at.
+Going to a straight-thru upside-down image was annoying, as you had to crane your head back at some weird angles to look through it, especially when pointing high up.
 However, when I went back to the right-angle finderscope, I realized that the straight-thru finderscope, while uncomfortable, does help you get pointed to where you want in the first place much more easily.
 You can see the sky and the view through the straight-thru finder at the same time.

 Replacing the Accessories

-The 25mm Plossl need not be replaced, but rather supplemented.
-The finderscope meanwhile definitely could stand to be replaced.
+The 25mm Plossl needs not be replaced, but rather supplemented.
+The finderscope meanwhile, definitely could stand to be replaced.
 A good pairing would be a Telrad or Rigel Quikfinder (red dot finder) plus a 9×50 Right-Angle-Correct-Image finderscope.
 The added weight would likely necessitate the addition of a small magnetic counterweight at the back of the telescope.

 Another useful eyepiece is one that maximizes the field of view: a 32mm Plossl.
 GSO/Apertura makes one that works fine.
-A 32mm Plossl would fit in most of the Pleiades and renders objects like the Andromeda Galaxy even brighter and broader.
+A 32mm Plossl would fit into most of the Pleiades and render objects like the Andromeda Galaxy even brighter and broader.

 Barlows are less needed in long-focus telescopes like the DT6 compared to short-focus ones.
 If you get a Barlow, go for a 2x or 2.5x unit, nothing more.
 You want to be sure you get an achromatic (two-element) or apochromatic (three-or-more-element), fully multicoated Barlow lens.